We're continuing to transition to the new health regions.

 Integrated Healthcare Areas

 Integrated Healthcare Areas are the substructures within each of the 6 health regions.
 There are 20 Integrated Healthcare Areas in total.
-They serve a population of between 150,000 and 450,000 and will take account of local geographies, population size, needs and services.
+They serve a population of between 150,000 and 450,000 and take account of local geographies, population size, needs and services.

 Demographic details and maps of the Integrated Healthcare Areas are now available on both the Health Atlas Finder and the HSE Area Finder.